 The Maximum PHY Rate subfield contains the maximum PHY data rate, in units of 100 Mbps, that the STA supports in receive mode, over all supported channel bandwidths and number of spatial streams.
 This PHY data rate may be lower than the data rate provided by the maximum supported MCS when used with a combination of the largest supported channel bandwidth and the maximum number of supported spatial streams.

 The MCS-5-6 Capability subfield is set to one to indicate that MCS 5 and MCS 6 are supported in SISO mode.
 Otherwise, this subfield is set to zero.

-Each Extended Capabilities field is structured as defined in Figure 33.
-The Extended Capabilities field is identified by the contents of the Capabilities ID subfield.
-The Capabilities Length subfield specifies the number of octets in the Capabilities Payload subfield that follows the Capabilities Length subfield.
+Each Extended Capabilities subelement is structured as defined in Figure 33.
+The Extended Capabilities subelement is identified by the contents of the Extended Capabilities subelement ID field.
+The Extended Capabilities subelement Length field specifies the number of octets in the Extended Capabilities subelement Payload field that follows the Extended Capabilities subelementLength field.